 The defective 2.7L engine is found in many vehicles, including 1998-2002 Chrysler Concordes, 300Ms, Sebrings and the the 2002 Dodge Stratus, but here are some of the most complained about on CarComplaints.com:

-To even receive consideration, the owner needs to have records indicating an oil change occurred every 3,000 miles.
-Oh, any by the way, if those weren’t done by a certified Chrysler or Dodge dealer you’re SOL.
+DaimlerChrysler hired a 3rd party company to handle defective 2.7L Engine warranty claims, but made it extremely hard to ever win a claim.
+To even receive consideration, the owner will need to have records indicating an oil change every 3,000 miles that were done only by a certified Chrysler or Dodge dealer.
 According to them, if you changed the oil in your car it’s your fault.
 If you had another mechanic change the oil in your car, it’s his fault.
-That’s some mighty impressive finger-pointing.
+Awesome.

 In a 2005 interview with The Plain Dealer newspaper, a Chrysler engineer, Burke Brown, stepped up and said that oil capacity may have been a factor with this engine’s oil sludge defect.
 According to the him they started using a smaller oil sump so consumers could save on oil, giving the engine a five-quart capacity instead of six.